mshai1/coffeehub/README.md

 # CoffeeHub

 Welcome to CoffeeHub!
 This project is a solo endeavor aimed at gaining experience with React and Bootstrap.
+CoffeeHub has been designed not only to serve as a platform for honing my React and Bootstrap skills but also to serve a greater purpose.
+It's an initiative aimed at aiding future software engineers in understanding accessibility principles.
+By developing CoffeeHub, I aimed to showcase my independent learning journey while contributing to a team goal of educating software engineering students about designing for accessibility, particularly for screen readers.
+The idea of integrating sound feedback within CoffeeHub stands as an excellent example of this commitment to accessibility.

 ## Overview